Wilfred081/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that will play the StarWars IV episode in the terminal
+a script that prints all the groups the current user is part of.